 Before the baby arrives, parents have already discussed how they’re going to bring up the child.
 It is important that the husband and wife agree on each principle or they will end up having a confused child.
-Worse, they can even do harm than good to their kid if each of the parents has their own set of rules and nurturing method.
+Worse, they can even do more harm than good to their kid if each of the parents has their own set of rules and nurturing methods.

 In the same way, the key departments — in which case are the marketing and sales departments — involved in lead nurturing should have a united front, a common perspective.